microsoft/service-fabric-observer/Documentation/Observers.md

 | **warningOpenFileHandles** | Minimum number of open file handles in use by app process that will generate a Warning. |
 | **errorThreadCount** | Maximum number of threads in use by an app process that will generate an Error. |
 | **warningThreadCount** | Minimum number of threads in use by app process that will generate a Warning.|

+**Note**: for memoryWarningLimit\* configuration, you can chose either Private or not (which is total).
+You can't supply both.
+If you do, then Private will override total.

 **Output** Log text(Error/Warning), Application Level Service Fabric Health Report (Error/Warning/Ok), ETW (EventSource), Telemetry (AppInsights/LogAnalytics)